thin-edge/thin-edge.io-specs/src/self-update/README.md

 # Introduction

-That document specifies the feature self-update for thin-edge.

-The self-update allows a Cloud Operator to update one thin-edge version that is installed on a device to a newer version, via the Cloud connection.
+Thin-edge self-update allows a Cloud Operator to update one thin-edge version that is installed on a device to a newer version, via the Cloud connection.
 The feature is referred as self-update cause that update process is managed by thin-edge own's Software Management.

 # Requirements